varunanand07/futuristic-emerald-isle/README.md

 # Toward a Futuristic Emerald Isle

-This project is an advanced graphics application built using **C/C++** with **shader-based OpenGL 3.3**, designed to showcase expertise in real-time rendering, interactive environments, and high-performance graphics programming.
+This project is an advanced graphics application built using **C++** with **shader-based OpenGL 3.3**, designed to showcase expertise in real-time rendering, interactive environments, and high-performance graphics programming.
 The application demonstrates innovative techniques for creating infinite scenes, realistic lighting, textures, and animations, along with implementing advanced graphics features.

 ---